 Cool Mist VS Warm Mist Humidifier for Babies

 Cool mist humidifier is best for babies at home.
 Hands down.
 This is because the mist released from a warm mist can reach close to a boiling temperature.
 It may cause a burn if children get too close to the steam or the humidifier is accidentally knocked over and spill all over the hot water.
-Very dangerous as baby or children tends to fiddle around with all the stuffs at home.
+Very dangerous as baby or children tends to fiddle around with all the stuff at home.

 Of course, a cool-mist humidifier will provide swift and dependable humidification.
 Baby has a narrow nasal passage and developing lungs that are very sensitive to poor air quality.
 With a cool mist humidifier, it will soften mucus, alleviate nasal congestion and prevents germs from sticking around.
 Without any breathing difficulty, the baby can sleep comfortably throughout the night.
 Parents will also not have to deal with a cranky baby that can be energy-draining to say the least.